gnome-terminator/docs/source/preferences.rst

   **Always on top** (default: off)

-    Window attempts to remain on top.
+    New windows attempt to remain on top, until deactivated in the window menu.

   **Show on all workspaces** (default: off)

-    The focused window will follow if you switch to a different virtual desktop.
+    New windows will follow if you switch to a different virtual desktop, until deactivated in the window menu.

   **Hide on lose focus** (default: off)

     This is a quake console like feature, where the user want the window to vanish when clicking elsewhere.

-    This is rather buggy at the moment as it is very easy for the main window to lose focus and disappear.
+    .. warning:: This is rather buggy at the moment as it is very easy for the main window to lose focus and disappear.

   **Hide from taskbar** (default: off)